 The MCN will curate a team of 10-12 individuals who will review your business plan.
 These individuals will be chosen for diversity of perspective.
 Most of our reviewers have had experience building multiple-bottom-line companies.
 Wherever possible, we will identify individuals who are addressing the same challenges as you, but who are not competing for the same customers.

 It takes us 2-4 weeks (depending on the size of the cohort) to create the review teams, and we give them a month to review your plans.
+This is the scorecard we use.
 Each reviewer provides some of their professional background to the entrepreneur, making their experience and perspective visible.
-The feedback packet is made available both to the entrepreneurs who submitted their business plan and to the folks who reviewed the plan.
+The feedback packet is made available both to the entrepreneurs who submitted their business plan and the other reviewers of that plan.

 In the middle of the review period, one or more clarification calls are scheduled.
 These calls, usually video chats, are an opportunity for reviewers to ask questions directly of the entrepreneurs about anything that might not be obvious from reading their business plan.

 Turning reviewers into mentors is the focus of our program.
 After they have provided feedback on the business plans they read, our reviewers are asked how they would like to stay in touch with the entrepreneurs.
 They are given three options:

 - I would be willing to mentor this business.